-Before you start mining Bitcoin, it’s useful to understand what mining really means.
+Before you know how to mine bitcoins, it’s useful to understand what mining really means.
 Mining is the process of running SHA256 double round hash verification processes in order to validate transactions and provide the requisite security for the public ledger of the bitcoin network.
-The speed at which you mine is measured in hashes per second.
+Speed of hashes per seconds measure bitcoin mining.

 The bitcoin network compensates miners for their effort by releasing bitcoin to those who contribute the needed computational power.
 This comes in the form of both newly issued coins and from the transaction fees included in the transactions you validate when mining.
 The more computing power you contribute, the greater your share of the reward.

 Purchasing Bitcoins – Although it’s not yet easy to buy bitcoins, it’s getting simpler every day.
 Here are our recommendations-

 To begin mining, you’ll need to acquire bitcoin mining hardware.
 In the early days of bitcoin, it was possible to mine with your computer CPU or high-speed video processor card.
 Today that’s no longer possible.
 Devices based on custom ASIC chips who’s performance offers up to 100x the capability of older systems have come to dominate the industry.
 Mining with anything less will consume more in electricity than you’re likely to earn.
 It’s essential to mine with purpose-built bitcoin mining hardware.
 Several companies such as Butterfly Labs or Avalon offer excellent systems built specifically for bitcoin mining.

 To learn more about bitcoin mining hardware, see our hardware page or compare available systems at Bitcoinx’s bitcoin hardware comparison page.